SorinaHamidifar/NovaForge/README.md

 # ---------- main.py ----------
 """
-Main entr point for the CodeForge Powerhouse.
+Main entryy point for the CodeForge Powerhouse.
 """

 from core import forge, reliability